mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Session
     A session is an abstract concept that represents a set of sequential operations executed by an application that are related in some way.
-This specification defines how sessions are used to implement causally consistent reads.
+This specification defines how sessions are used to implement causal consistency.

 Unacknowledged writes
     Unacknowledged writes are write operations that are sent to the server without waiting for a reply acknowledging the write.
-See the "Unacknowledged Writes" section below for information on how unacknowledged writes interact with causally consistent reads.
+See the "Unacknowledged Writes" section below for information on how unacknowledged writes interact with causal consistency.

 Specification
 =============

-An application requests causally consistent reads by creating a ``ClientSession`` with options that specify that causally consistent reads are desired.
+An application requests causal consistency by creating a ``ClientSession`` with options that specify that causal consistency is desired.
 An application then passes the session as an argument to methods in the ``MongoDatabase`` and ``MongoCollection`` classes.
 Any operations performed against that session will then be causally consistent.